-ATTEND THE MANDATORY GENERAL PRE-DEPARTURE MEETING ON MONDAY, 4/1/19 in Seelos Theatre at 6:00 pm, AS WELL AS YOUR MANDATORY COUNTRY-SPECIFIC PRE-DEPARTURE MEETING(S) FOR MORE DETAILED INFORMATION ABOUT YOUR HOST COUNTRY.
-See attached schedule.
+ATTEND THE MANDATORY COUNTRY-SPECIFIC PRE-DEPARTURE MEETING(S) FOR MORE DETAILED INFORMATION ABOUT YOUR HOST COUNTRY.

-CHECK YOUR REGULAR MAIL AND YOUR HOLY CROSS E-MAIL DURING THE SUMMER AND WINTER BREAK!
-Please do not ignore our e-mail communiques.
-They contain important and, frequently, time-sensitive instructions.
+CHECK YOUR REGULAR MAIL AND YOUR HOLY CROSS EMAIL DURING THE SUMMER BREAK!
+Please do not ignore our email communiques.
+They contain important and, frequently, timesensitive instructions.

-Summer Mailing:
+Mailing:

-IMPORTANT DOCUMENTATION!
-This summer or semester, you will receive a mailing to your home address with the following important documentation (If you have an alternate summer address where you want this mailing to go, please advise Jacqui Schartner (jschartn@holycross.edu) BEFORE you leave campus in May!):
+IMPORTANT DOCUMENTATION: You will receive a mailing to your home address with the following important documentation (If you have an alternate address where you want this mailing to go, please advise Jacqui Schartner at (jschartn@holycross.edu)

-• Two Affidavit Letters of Enrollment (one Holy Cross Affidavit Letter and one acceptance letter from your host institution abroad): legal letters stating you are enrolled in your specific program abroad.
+- An Affidavit Letter of Enrollment from the Holy Cross Office of Study Abroad.
+You should have received, via email, an acceptance letter from your host institution that you will need to carry abroad with you also: legal letters stating you are enrolled in your specific program abroad.
 Make sure that your full name appears on the letters, exactly as it does on your passport.
 If not, contact our office immediately.
 Please note that your host institution letter may not show your name as appears on your passport.
 Make copies and keep them in a safe place at home in the U.S and tell your parents/guardians where they are.
 Take the original with you when you go to the airport and through customs upon arrival in your host country.
 Take copies in your luggage.
 Do not lose the letters.
-These are legal documents necessary for immigrations processes.

-- In addition, we will be emailing the Study Abroad Manual to your Holy Cross GMAIL account.
-If you have provided email addresses for your parents/guardians, they will be receiving the manual electronically as well. - Your passport and visa documentation, if the Study Abroad Office has processed it (Italy, Russia, Spain).
+These are legal documents necessary for immigrations processes. - □ Your passport and visa documentation, if the Study Abroad Office has batch-processed it for Italy, Russia and Spain.
+In addition, we will be emailing the Study Abroad Manual to your Holy Cross Gmail account.
+If you have provided email addresses for your parents/guardians, they will be receiving the manual electronically as well.